MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ## Reliability

-In hybrid cloud deployments, we recognize that failures are inevitable, instead of aiming to avoid every possible failure, the goal is to reduce the effects of one component failing.
+In hybrid cloud deployments, we recognize that failures are inevitable; instead of aiming to avoid every possible failure, the goal is to reduce the effects of one component failing.
 Use these design checklists and configuration suggestions to lessen the impact of a component failure for workloads deployed on Azure Stack HCI.

 When discussing reliability for Azure Stack HCI, it is important to distinguish between _platform reliability_ and _workload reliability_.
 Platform reliability is the responsibility of platform administrators, while workload reliability has a dependency on the platform, it is the responsibility of the application owners and/or developers to design the application(s) that can deliver the defined reliability targets.
 These roles and responsibilities can be owned by separate teams or individuals, or belong to a single team, either way the recommendations and considerations below can be used to increase the reliability of workloads deployed on Azure Stack HCI.